FarronF/limerick-council-meetings/meetings/2017/12/05-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - JPC Subcommittee Meeting - 9th November 2017.md

 “That this District calls on the Minister for Justice and Equality to arrange for an

-advertising campaign on national television, targeted in particular at the elderly,--- 3
+advertising campaign on national television, targeted in particular at the elderly,
+---
+3

 warning of the risks of engaging with rogue traders and builders who pressurise the